Rhinoplasty improves the look of the nose by changing its shape

 - Repair an unsatisfactory rhinoplasty (revision rhinoplasty)

 You may be an ideal candidate for a rhinoplasty procedure if you are interested in changing the look of your nose or to improve its functionality.
 Also, the surgery is best performed on patients who are no longer developing (generally 16 and older).
 As with all medical procedures, excellent candidates are those in good overall health and who have informed, realistic expectations.
+We serve clients from Savannah, Hilton Head and surrounding areas.

 An initial consultation with Dr. Minton is the first step to any procedure.
 There he will discuss your health history and closely examine your nose to determine the precise changes to be made in order to meet your needs.